MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 **Azure Image Builder**

 Provisioned in a separate virtual network.
 Creates VM images with base security and configuration.
-In this architecture, it's customized to build secure node images with Ubuntu 18.04-LTS platform (MSFT-provided) image with management tools such as Azure CLI, kubectl and kubelogin, flux CLI.
+In this architecture, it's customized to build secure node images with management tools such as Azure CLI, `kubectl`, and Flux CLI pre-installed.

 **Azure Virtual Machines Scale Set for jump box instances**